 What couples often do not understand is that they can be legally separated without having to file for a legal separation.
 There is a difference.

-What is the Difference Between Being Legally Separated and a Legal Separation in Murrieta and Temecula, California?
+What is the Difference Between Being Legally Separated and a Legal Separation in California?

 That spouse then takes some action to end the relationship- such as moving out or separating the finances.
-No formal documents are needed to be legally separated.
+For a separation to be legally binding, there are no legal papers required.

-However, when spouses file for a legal separation, they are filing a lawsuit in the court.
+However, when spouses file in California for a legal separation, they are filing a lawsuit in the court.
 This action, called a “legal separation” is very much like a divorce.

 The courts issue orders for property division, debt division, spousal support, child support and child custody.